-First, the “DOM” line plots the average # of “Days on (the) Market” for corresponding listings of homes in New London County prior to sale.
-The “straight line through it is a “linear trend line” for those data – courtesy of MS-Excel.
-It suggests that the number of days a home remains listed prior to selling has dropped from roughly four months to a little under 3 months over the past 5 years.
-And even though there was a slight uptick last quarter, the “DOM” average remains close to as low as its been over the past 5 years.
+First, the “DOM” line plots the average number of “Days on (the) Market” for corresponding listings of homes in New London County prior to sale.
+The straight line through it is a “linear trend line” for this data – courtesy of MS-Excel.
+It suggests that the number of days a home remains listed prior to selling has dropped from roughly 4 months to a little under 3 months over the past 5 years.
+Even though there was a slight uptick last quarter, the “DOM” average remains close to as low as its been over the past 5 years.

 The “#Sold (x10)” plots the average number of homes sold per quarter (divided by 10 in order to make the plot more compact) in New London County.
-The “straight line through it is a “linear trend line” for those data – again courtesy of MS-Excel.
-These data suggest that over the longer term, the number of homes sold per quarter has increased significantly, from a little over 400 (40 x 10) to a bit under 800 (80 x 10) on the average considering the steady quarter-related fluctuation.
+The straight line through it is a “linear trend line” for this data – again courtesy of MS-Excel.
+This data suggests that over the longer term, the number of homes sold per quarter has increased significantly, from a little over 400 (40 x 10) to a bit under 800 (80 x 10) on the average considering the steady quarter-related fluctuation.

 But as the next chart shows, if you compare activity for each quarter year-to-year, there has generally been an increase in activity for the same quarter each year.